-We believe in seeking and attracting scientific and clinical leaders in the field of cardiovascular medicine and their underlying physiology/biology to provide counsel and support our growth.
-We established two Scientific Advisory Boards which consist of individuals who are experts in their chosen fields and recipients of many academic honors and awards.
+We believe in seeking and attracting scientific and clinical leaders in the field of infectious diseases to provide counsel and support our growth.
+We have established a Scientific Advisory Board which consist of individuals who are experts in their chosen fields and recipients of many academic honors and awards.